Ma'add: Ma'add as the chosen tribe

 The Ma'add tribe became a chosen group among, or even in contrast to, the Arabs, appearing multiple times in prophecy over the course of a mythic world-history.
 His birth is placed by several sources in 598 BCE.
 He was said to have fathered four sons: Quda'a (his first), Nizar, Qunus and Iyad, although by the end of the Umayyad period, the ancestry of Quda'a had been moved to Qahtan instead of Ma'add as the former gained prominence and the latter lost it.

-One story occurring first in Ibn Habib's al-Muhabbar describes how Ma'add came to be the ancestors of all Arabs (and by extension, the ancestor of Muhammad, as is stated in sources like the Al-Sirah al-Nabawiyyah of Ibn Ishaq).
+One story occurring first in Ibn Habib's al-Muhabbar describes how Ma'add came to be the ancestors of all Arabs (and by extension, the ancestor of Muhammad, as is stated in sources like al-Sira al-Nabawiyya of Ibn Ishaq).
 In the 6th century BCE, the Babylonian empire Nebuchadnezzar II invaded the peninsula and committed a genocide of its people.
 However, prior to the genocide, an Israelite prophet named Abrakhiya b.
 Ahniya b.
 Zarabyal was warned by God about this impending event.
 Abrakhiya was given the mission to discover Ma'add, whence he was still a boy, and bring him to safety.
 After Arabia had been emptied of its inhabitants, Ma'add returned to the region and settled in Mecca.
 From there, his lineage spread and he became the sole line of uncontaminated Arab blood.
-In later times, versions of this story was transmitted by the works of Ibn Khaldun, Al-Tabari, and Yaqut al-Hamawi.
+In later times, versions of this story was transmitted by the works of Ibn Khaldun, al-Tabari, and Yaqut al-Hamawi.

 The geographer Ya'qubi attributed all sorts of origins myths to Ma'add, including attributing to him the achievement of being the first person to domesticate camels and use them for transporting goods.
-A hadith recorded by Al-Tabarani records Ma'add as attacking a camp of Moses: upon Moses cursing at them, God repudiates him, stating that through Ma'add, an illiterate Prophet will arise.
+A hadith recorded by al-Tabarani records Ma'add as attacking a camp of Moses: upon Moses cursing at them, God repudiates him, stating that through Ma'add, an illiterate Prophet will arise.
 Ibn Duraid reports a hadith asserting that, when Ma'add was faced with Muhammad's group during the conquests, God had already guided them to the true faith.
 Finally, as the Arabic language became important in conceptualizing Arab identity, Ma'add was synonymized with the climax of correct Arabic speaking, as denoted by the spread of the phrase "More correct-speaking than Maʿadd" (afsah min Maʿadd) in linguistic debates.